andrew-w-sherman/parser/README.txt

-Andrew Sherman's BPL Parser!!! <asherman@oberlin.edu>
+Andrew Sherman's BPL Compiler!!! <asherman@oberlin.edu>

 ==================== IMPORTANT NOTE ======================
-=           This is the second handin because I          = =   fixed some issues with L-values related to using &.  = =     You can grade either, of course, but I figured     = =                   I'd submit my fix.                   =
+        Ok, so here's my second handin, this has function calling, otherwise what works is local
+        variables, arithmetic, if, while, write,
+        and all the things needed to make all those things work.
+I might make one more handin later today to add some of the other stuff, but I figured this was the core functionality.
+        Best,
+        Andrew
 ==========================================================

 README ====================================

 Hello!
 I hope grading is going well!
 Here is my readme.
 I included a simple java makefile in my handin (it just runs javac and removes class files) so you can use make to compile, and then use java bpl.Bpl <filename> to run (both from the root).
-If you're feeling fancy, you can use ./gbc <filename> to run instead.
-(GNU bob compiler) And of course since it uses stdout you can use > to redirect to a file.
+If you're feeling fancy, you can use ./gbc <filename> to run and compile with gcc.
+(GNU bob compiler)

 THE TYPE-CHECKER ==========================